r9os/r9/README.md

 We use `cargo` and the `xtask` pattern to build the kernel.

-To build r9, we assume you have cloned the git repository somewhere convenient.
-Then simply change into the top-level directory and, `cargo xtask build`.
+To build r9 for x86_64, we assume you have cloned the git repository somewhere convenient.
+Then simply change into the top-level directory and, `cargo xtask build --arch x86_64`.

+To build for aarch64, run `cargo xtask build --arch aarch64` (Currently only Raspberry Pi 3 is supported).

 There are other useful `xtask` subcommands; run
 `cargo xtask help` to see what is available.

 Right now, r9 is not self-hosting.

-### Aarch64
-By default, the x86_64 architecture is built and run.
-To run the xtask commands for the aarch64 architecture, prepend with `ARCH=aarch64 TARGET=aarch64-unknown-none-elf`.
-E.g. to build and run in qemu simulating a Raspberry Pi 3, run:
-`ARCH=aarch64 TARGET=aarch64-unknown-none-elf cargo xtask qemu`.

 ## Runtime Dependencies